 The Cost of Losing the Magic

-An ineffective onboarding process can be costly and have lasting impact to the brand and the organization.
+An ineffective onboarding process can be costly and have a lasting impact on the brand and the organization.
 According to data from the US Bureau of Labor Statistics, three million employees have left their job voluntarily every month since June 2017.
-BambooHR surveyed 1000 employees and 31% of the respondents reported to having quit a job within the first six months.
+BambooHR surveyed 1000 employees and 31% of the respondents reported having quit a job within the first six months.
 Participants further shared that the top reasons for leaving were poor onboarding experience and lack of clarity surrounding job duties and expectations.

 This turnover trend has a significant impact on businesses.
-Advertising for an open position costs a substantial amount of money.
+Advertising for open position costs a substantial amount of money.
 Screening candidates and conducting interviews is an expensive and arduous process.
 And that’s before adding in the cost of onboarding and training new employees.
 According to a study by the Society for Human Resource Management, employers will need to spend the equivalent of six to nine months of an employee’s salary in order to find and train an employee’s replacement.

 All of these scenarios bring us back to the core of the matter – creating a great onboarding experience matters.
 Amy Hirsch Robinson, a leading Human Resource expert shared “Onboarding is a magic moment when new employees decide to stay engaged or become disengaged.”
 New employees will know in the first 10 days if they will look for a new job in the next 18 months.

 Creating the Best Onboarding Experience